 » More about Employability

 Entry Criteria 2017/18

-- Applicants with a 2.2 in a non-related discipline in which essays are not a core mode of assessment (e.g. maths, natural sciences) will be considered on an individual basis by the Admissions Tutor.
+A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in a social science or related subject.
+Applicants with a 2:2 in a non-related subject in which essays are not a core mode of assessment (e.g. maths, natural sciences) will be considered on an individual basis.

 Entry criteria are subject to review and change each academic year.